gulfiliz/gulfiliz.github.io/_posts/2025-03-17-america-and-its-geniuses.md

 America had, for most of its history, a frontier.

-Not just a geographical frontier — a cultural one.
+Not just a geographical frontier, a cultural one.
 The sense that there was always more land, more opportunity,